mohd25mip10128/digital-literacy-project/README.md

 ---

 ### 🌐 Task 2 – Digital Portfolio
-Created and updated professional profiles.
+Created and updated professional profiles on multiple platforms:
+- GitHub
+- LinkedIn
+- Other professional/coding platforms

 🔗 **GitHub Profile README:**
 https://github.com/mohd25mip10128/amir-anwar-khan

-These platforms help in building a strong digital identity for future academic and career growth.
+These platforms help in building a strong digital identity and will be used for learning, networking, and showcasing skills over the next four years.

 ---

 ### 💻 Task 3 – Coding & Collaboration Platforms
-- Completed a beginner coding challenge
+- Completed a beginner coding challenge on a coding platform
 - Created a **Digital Literacy Awareness Quiz using Google Forms**

 🔗 **Google Form Link:**